About United Way British Columbia

 Partner, McCarthy Tétrault

-Inclusion.
-We strive to ensure each community member, donor, volunteer, partner, advocate, and employee has equal access and opportunity to contribute toward creating healthy, caring, vibrant communities.
+- Inclusion – We strive to ensure each community member, donor, volunteer, partner, advocate, and employee has equal access and opportunity to experience and create safe, inclusive, caring, and vibrant communities, teams and departments.

 What does this mean for United Way British Columbia?